mmsaki/msakilang/README.md

 1. Syntactic analysis
 1. Psychoanalysis

-> how might a lexer work
+> how might a lexer work?

 1. Accept an input string of code.
 1. Create a variable for tracking our position, like a cursor.